The Randomized Clinical Trial of Low-Dose Radiotherapy for Knee Osteoarthritis

 - No

-Inclusion Criteria: * age 50-85 years * ICOAP pain scale A1 at least moderate intensity or B6 at least moderate intensity * diagnosed with primary knee OA ICD-10 codes M17.x * history of morning stiffness in knees that lasts less than 30 minutes * history of crepitus without a history of warmth, redness or sudden onset of swelling * physical exam findings of medial or lateral joint line tenderness on palpation that is in the same location as the knee pain for which their primary care provider has ordered an intraarticular steroid injection into the same knee. * absence of primary…
+Inclusion Criteria: * • patient's primary care provider is at Mayo Clinic in Rochester, MN * age 50-100 years * ICOAP pain scale A1 at least moderate intensity or B6 at least moderate intensity * diagnosed with primary knee OA ICD-10 codes M17.x o You have not had recurrent episodes of sudden onset of warmth, redness, or swelling of the affected knee * physical exam findings of medial or lateral joint line tenderness on palpation that is in the same location as the knee pain. * absence of primary knee pain in the pes anserine or hamstring or gastrocnemius, quadriceps, or patel…

 Interventions